Woke Up

-"Woke Up" is a 2024 single by Japanese girl group XG.
-The song was announced on March 27, 2024 with a release date for May 21, 2024, at 12 AM in every time zone, Marking their very first release of the year.
-It is considered the group's first song to be entirely composed of rapping.
+"Woke Up" is a song by Japanese vocal group XG.
+It was released through Xgalx on May 21, 2024 and is considered the group's first song to be entirely composed of rapping.
+The song was a top-ten hit and certified gold in the group's home country.

-A remix of "Woke Up" with various Japanese and Korean rappers was released on September 20, 2024.
+A remix of "Woke Up" with various Japanese and South Korean rappers was released on September 20, 2024.
 The remix was subsequently included on XG's second EP, Awe, which was released on November 8, 2024.

 Composition

+‘Woke Up’ really takes XG in this whole new direction.
+We want to take on a new challenge—that’s something that we always want to do and embrace as XG.
+With this all-rap track, it really kind of goes back to our hip-hop identity and taps into that culture.
+As XG, we aren’t going to stop; this is just the beginning of something even bigger.
+We’re going to constantly update and evolve ourselves.